mm-adt/mm-adt.github.io/model.md

 engineers working on self-governed, open source projects.
 Engineers define, develop, support, and market the products that their projects create.
 Unlike other open source models, engineers also determine product licensing costs as well as project member revenue distribution percentages.
-The means by which these economic decisions takes place is analogous to all other open source decision making--via `[DISCUSS]` and `[VOTE]`.
+These economic decisions are made in the same manner as other open source decisions--`[DISCUSS]` and `[VOTE]`.

 ---

-## Roles
+## People

+mm-ADT technologies are produced and consumed by people and companies.
+The roles these individuals play are defined below.

 * **User**: A consumer of mm-ADT technology.
   * **Contributor**: A user offering mm-ADT features, patches, and support.
   * **Customer**: A user with an mm-ADT commercial license.
 * **Partner**: A producer of mm-ADT technology.
-  * **Creator**: A partner who formed or was invited into an mm-ADT project.
+  * **Creator**: A partner who formed or was invited to join an mm-ADT project.

 All contributors and partners must sign an ICLA or CCLA.